pmpetit/pglinter/CONTRIBUTING.md

-How To Contribute to pg_linter
+How To Contribute to pglinter
 ===============================================================================

 This project is an **open project**.
 Any comment or idea is more than welcome.

-Here's a few tips to get started if you want to get involved with the pg_linter PostgreSQL extension!
+Here's a few tips to get started if you want to get involved with the pglinter PostgreSQL extension!

 Where to start?
 ------------------------------------------------------------------------------